1970 Chicago Bears season

 The 1970 Chicago Bears season was their 51st regular season completed in the National Football League.
 The team finished with a 6–8 record, a significant improvement over the 1–13 record of the previous season, the worst in franchise history.

+After losing the coin flip for the number one pick in the 1970 NFL draft (which Pittsburgh used to select quarterback Terry Bradshaw), the Bears traded the second pick to the Green Bay Packers for linebacker Lee Roy Caffey, running back Elijah Pitts, and center Bob Hyland.

+This was Chicago's final season at Wrigley Field.
+They moved into Soldier Field beginning the next season, and would play there until the 2002 season.